tur-22/SensorSystems-Polimi/README.md

 # SensorSystems-Polimi
-Projects developed for an STM-32 microcontroller during attendance of the Sensor Systems course at Politecnico di Milano.
+Varied small projects developed for an STM-32 microcontroller exploring its communication with peripherals through the use of different communication protocols.